A VS Code extension that manages projects as "lanes" within a workspace and switches the full context at once.

 The Problem

-When running many projects in a multi-root workspace:
+When running many projects:

 Explorer shows all projects flat, hard to navigate